helium/multibuy-service/README.md

 Multi-Buy service fixes this non-communication by allowing HPRs to communicate within a region in order to limit the number of packets purchased by the network (based on multi-buy preference).

-As packet reports come in to HPR A and HPR B, they will check in with Multi-Buy service to ensure the total requested packets is not exceeded.
+As packets come in to HPR A and HPR B, they will check in with Multi-Buy service to ensure the total requested packets is not exceeded.

 ## Diagram